tediak/dotfiles/README.md

 ## [nvim](./nvim)

-To use this config, run:
+Link it to your local config directory:

 ```sh
 ln -s $DOTFILES/nvim $HOME/.config/nvim
 ```

-If you have another neovim configuration, you can try this out just by linking it to another directory name, for instance:
+In case you have another neovim configuration, you can link config to a directory with another name, for instance:

 ```sh
 ln -s $DOTFILES/nvim $HOME/.config/nvim-alternative
 ```

-In your shell rc file, put:
+In your shell source file, put:

 ```sh
 alias nvim-alt="NVIM_APPNAME=nvim-alternative nvim "